anape03/HackTheBox-Writeups/Machines/Easy/TwoMillion.md

 }
 ```

-From this response we see that appart from `/api/v1/user` there is also `/api/v1/admin` with 3 different urls underneath it.
+From this response we see that apart from `/api/v1/user` there is also `/api/v1/admin` with 3 different urls underneath it.

 `GET /api/v1/admin/auth`:
 ```json